PowerDNS/weakforced/docs/manpages/wforce.1.md

         stats=92
         customEndpoint=2821

-* showCustomStats() - Returns information about custom stats that are incremented from Lua.
+* showCustomStats() - (Deprecated in favour of prometheus metrics - will be removed in a future version).
+Returns information about custom stats that are incremented from Lua.
 Stats are for the previous 5 mins, and due to the counting method, may be approximate when the numbers get very large.
 For example: